So you received your new company uniform. Looks good right? All bright and new and clean... but is it?

 Your washing machine could damage the clothing or shorten it's useful life, so it pays in actual cash to check the labels.

-Of course you should wash at the lowest possible temperature to conserve energy, and new workwear should be washed separately from used clothing in case of all the nasties mentioned above.
+Of course you should wash at the lowest possible temperature to conserve energy, and new company uniform should be washed separately from used clothing in case of all the nasties mentioned above.

-Even after the first wash, you should wash your workwear separate from your every day clothes - you never know what workplace chemicals and dusts you are carrying on your workwear.
+Even after the first wash, you should wash your uniform separately from your every day clothes - you never know what workplace chemicals and dusts you are carrying on your workwear.